 Lincoln H. Blumell is currently an Assistant Professor in the Department of Ancient Scripture at Brigham Young University.
 He completed his Ph.D. at the University of Toronto in the Department for the Study of Religion in 2009.
 He also holds a M.St. from the University of Oxford (Christ Church) and an M.A. and BA (Hons.) from the University of Calgary.
 His research focus is Christianity in the Roman and Byzantine periods with a special emphasis on Christianity in Egypt and Greek papyrology.

 Christian Oxyrhynchus: Texts, Documents, and Sources (Second through Fourth Centuries).
-Baylor University Press (forthcoming summer 2015; co-authored with Thomas A. Wayment)
+Baylor University Press, 2015; co-authored with Thomas A. Wayment)

 (Back Cover) “Blumell and Wayment present a thorough compendium of all published papyri, parchments, and patristic sources that relate to Christianity at Oxyrhynchus before the fifth century CE.
 Christian Oxyrhynchus provides new and expanded editions of Christian literary and documentary texts that include updated readings, English translations––some of which represent the first English translation of a text––and comprehensive notes.